Breach (Twenty One Pilots album): Composition

-Breach is primarily an alternative rock, pop rock, electropop, and alternative hip-hop album with elements of nu metal, emo, hip-hop, and hyperpop.
+Breach is primarily an alternative rock, pop rock, electropop, and alternative hip-hop album with elements of synth-pop, post-punk, rap rock, pop-punk, emo, hip-hop, and hyperpop.
 The album was co-produced with longtime collaborator Paul Meany, and incorporates callbacks to the duo's previous albums, both lyrically and sonically.
 Breach also experiments with electronic textures, major and minor scales, key changes, tempo changes, and subdued, piano-based arrangements.

-It is the duo's first album to feature drummer Josh Dun as a vocalist; he contributes vocals on the bridge of "Drum Show".
-He had previously sung background vocals on select songs during live performances, including for a 2022 episode of MTV Unplugged.
+It is the duo's first album to feature drummer Josh Dun on lead vocals, with him singing the bridge of "Drum Show".
+He had previously sung background vocals on three songs on Blurryface, as well as certain songs during live performances.
 In an interview with Clash, Dun described "Drum Show" as an exploration of his life through Joseph's perspective, which he found "interesting".
 The last song of the album, "Intentions", is a backmasked version of the song "Truce" (the last song from the band's 2013 major-label debut album, Vessel).

 Critical reception

-The album received generally positive reviews.
+The album received generally positive reviews from critics.
+Neil Z. Yeung of AllMusic wrote, "For those diehard fans who have been consumed by the deep... lore, Breach will be a satisfying hit that adds fuel to the fire of the fandom."
+Tom Carr, writing for The Arts Desk, called the album "earnest and often captivating".
 Billboards Jason Lipshutz wrote that Breach offered some of the duo's "most bruising riffs and immediate hooks to date," climaxing with the centerpiece standout "Downstairs".
 Amrit Virdi of Clash praised Breach as a strong and appropriate conclusion to the duo's conceptual series, highlighting its lyrical callbacks, varied instrumentation, and maturity in sound.
 Dan Harrison of Dork praised the mixing and the sound of the album writing, "Rock provides backbone, synths add lift, rap cadences appear where they fit a phrase rather than as a badge.
 When it clicks, you get that signature blend: choruses both grounded and weightless, drums demanding motion while melodies hold poise."

 Josh Balogh of Jesus Freak Hideout called it "thrilling, uncomfortable, and necessary" and "a soundscape that refuses closure, demanding attention with nearly every turn."
+Vicky Greer of Louder Sound wrote, "Breach may be a celebratory goodbye for the most diehard fans, but those who are less involved in the story of Clancy... won't feel left out – it's still an album chock-full of Twenty One Pilots' showstopping theatricality."
 In a mixed-to-positive review, Hannah Jocelyn of Pitchfork called Breach a "maximalist pop-rock record that no one else could make, mostly because no one else would consider it."
 She also called the duo's "attempts at hip-hop frustrating".
+Caleb Robinson of Sputnikmusic wrote, "despite a few standouts, Breach largely feels disappointing and rushed, and fails to deliver a worthy conclusion to the band’s ongoing storytelling."
+Kayla Kerridge of Square One Magazine wrote, "With fearless experimentation and unflinching vulnerability, Joseph and Dun have created one of their most cohesive and lasting works yet."